sfox14/butterfly-r-transformer/README.md

 ```

 # R-Transformer
-Pytorch implementation of [R-Transformer](https://arxiv.org/abs/1907.05572).
+The Pytorch implementation of [R-Transformer](https://arxiv.org/abs/1907.05572) comes from [DSE/R-Transformer](https://github.com/DSE-MSU/R-transformer).
 Some parts of the code are adapted from the implementation of [TCN](https://github.com/locuslab/TCN) and [Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html).

-For more details about R-Transformer, Please read our [paper](https://arxiv.org/abs/1907.05572).
-If you find this work useful and use it on your research, please cite our paper.
+For more details about R-Transformer, Please read the [paper](https://arxiv.org/abs/1907.05572), and if you find this work useful and use it on your research, please cite:

 ```
 @article{wang2019rtransf,